team-exor/eiquidus/README.md

 #### Backup Database Script

-Make a complete backup of an eIquidus mongo database collection and save to compressed tar.gz file.
+Make a complete backup of an eIquidus mongo database collection and save to compressed file.
 Please note that you must ensure that the explorer is NOT running at the time of backup to prevent corrupting the backup data.
 The following backup scenarios are supported:

 **Backup Database (No filename specified)**

-`sh scripts/create_backup.sh`: Backs up to the explorer/backups directory by default with the current date as the filename in the format  yyyy-MMM-dd.tar.gz
+`npm run create-backup`: Backs up to the explorer/backups directory by default with the current date as the filename in the format  yyyy-MMM-dd.bak

 **Backup Database (Partial filename specified)**

-`sh scripts/create_backup.sh test`: Backs up the the explorer/backups directory by default with the filename test.tar.gz
+`npm run create-backup test`: Backs up the the explorer/backups directory by default with the filename test.bak

 **Backup Database (Full filename specified)**

-`sh scripts/create_backup.sh today.tar.gz`: Backs up the the explorer/backups directory by default with the filename today.tar.gz
+`npm run create-backup today.bak`: Backs up the the explorer/backups directory by default with the filename today.bak

 **Backup Database (Full path with partial filename specified)**

-`sh scripts/create_backup.sh /usr/local/bin/abc`: Backs up the the /usr/local/bin directory with the filename abc.tar.gz
+`npm run create-backup /usr/local/bin/abc`: Backs up the the /usr/local/bin directory with the filename abc.bak

 **Backup Database (Full path and filename specified)**

-`sh scripts/create_backup.sh ~/new.tar.gz`: Backs up the the users home directory with the filename new.tar.gz
+`npm run create-backup ~/new.bak`: Backs up the the users home directory with the filename new.bak

 #### Restore Database Script

 Restore a previously saved eIquidus mongo database collection backup. :warning: **WARNING:** This will completely overwrite your existing eIquidus mongo database, so be sure to make a full backup before proceeding.
 Please note that the explorer should NOT be running at the time of restore to prevent problems restoring the database.

+**NOTE:** Older v1.x eIquidus database backups were compressed into tar.gz files.
+These older tar.gz backups can still be restored, but you must specifically add the .tar.gz suffix.
+Example: `npm run restore-backup /path/to/old_backup.tar.gz`

 The following restore scenarios are supported:

 **Restore Database (Partial filename specified)**

-`sh scripts/restore_backup.sh old`: Restores the explorer/scripts/backups/old.tar.gz file
+`npm run restore-backup old`: Restores the explorer/scripts/backups/old.bak file

 **Restore Database (Full filename specified)**

-`sh scripts/restore_backup.sh working.tar.gz`: Restores the explorer/scripts/backups/working.tar.gz file
+`npm run restore-backup working.bak`: Restores the explorer/scripts/backups/working.bak file

 **Restore Database (Full path with partial filename specified)**

-`sh scripts/restore_backup.sh /home/explorer/backup`: Restores the /home/explorer/backup.tar.gz file
+`npm run restore-backup /home/explorer/backup`: Restores the /home/explorer/backup.bak file

 **Restore Database (Full path and filename specified)**

-`sh scripts/restore_backup.sh ~/archive.tar.gz`: Restores the ~/archive.tar.gz file
+`npm run restore-backup ~/archive.bak`: Restores the ~/archive.bak file

 #### Delete Database Script